 - 1. Performance related - a. performance - b.
 Faster - c.
 Performance of some of the features could be better, but nothing really major issues in current use. - d. less performance overhead; slows down test suite execution by a lot - e. perf - f.
 Improve performance, reduce overhead - g.
 Better performance - 2.
 Error messages - a.
 Error messages from the validation layers are often cryptic. - b.
 Sub-categories for 'Best Practices' to avoid too many suggestions - some best-practice messages are just spam (later one was a complain on general_layout + storage_image, as if there is an alternative) - i.
 Comment from LunarG: The Best Practices have not had improvements made for some time.
 In addition, there still isn't clarity of what the best practice layer should or should not be reporting. - d.
 Formatted for readability by humans, actual normal humans, not LunarG devs - i.
 Comment from LunarG: What this really means is when writing logic for a VU it is very easy to see all the parts, but when you hit in your app, it is hard to see what is going on with the many connected parts....
 This is a difficult problem to solve.
 We should keep it in mind while writing the VUs. - e.
 Easier to read error messages - f.
-Include resource names from VK_EXT_debug_utils in messages, if available. - g. with useful messages about the origin of the errors.
-Most of the time the messages are completely cryptic, and this is a huge problem when you are learning Vulkan, only when you have more experience will you be able to locate the source of the errors. - Comment from LunarG: The validation layers are not able to print a Vulkan Guide level explanation for every error.
+Include resource names from VK_EXT_debug_utils in messages, if available. - i.
+End of Year Update: This has been added for GPU-AV and Synchronization Validation.
+There are a few spots in Core validation checks that will be added soon. - g. with useful messages about the origin of the errors.
+Most of the time the messages are completely cryptic, and this is a huge problem when you are learning Vulkan, only when you have more experience will you be able to locate the source of the errors. - i.
+Comment from LunarG: The validation layers are not able to print a Vulkan Guide level explanation for every error.
 It is part of the learning curve unfortunately.
-You can use tools such as apidump or GFXReconstruct to see the sequence of calls your application made to help debug them. - h.
-More readable error messages or links to an explanatory page for error messages that don't track back to the specs. - i.
-Possibly some suggestions on what the expected values are.
-The validation layer logs are particularly verbose so it is difficult to parse what parameter is incorrect and what the value should / should not be. - i.
-Comment from LunarG: The validation layer can't know what you intended to do and therefore what would be the expected values. - j.
-Easier readable messages - k.
-Hard to track down what is generating validation errors
+You can use tools such as apidump or GFXReconstruct to see the sequence of calls your application made to help debug them.